joePichardo/shopifyApp-scheduleChanges-backend/README.md

 ### To run the frontend
 - Use command `sudo pm2 start npm --name frontend -- run start` based on `pm2 start npm --name "{app_name}" -- run {script_name}`

+### To run the backend
+- Use command `sudo pm2 start npm --name backend -- run start`

 #### If running backend/frontend on separate servers
 - Run on port 80 on their respective servers